Conda¶

 installs everything in one location:~/.local/lib/python3.X/site-packages/

-, were written to solve some of these issues.
-They represent a higher level of packaging abstraction that can combine compiled packages, applications, and libraries as well as pip
+solves some of these issues.
+Conda represents a higher level of packaging abstraction that can combine compiled packages, applications, and libraries as well as pip

 -installed python packages.
-They also allow easier management of project-specific environments and switching between environments as needed.
-They make it much easier to report the exact configuration of packages in an environment, facilitating reproducibility.
+Conda also allows easier management of project-specific environments and switching between environments as needed.
+Conda makes it much easier to report the exact configuration of packages in an environment, facilitating reproducibility.
 Moreover, conda environments don't even have to be activated to be used; in most cases adding the path to the conda environment's bin

 directory to the $PATH